ispras/dedoc/docker/README.md

 ## Change the DockerfileBaseimg file

-This file is used for building an image with tesseract-ocr and python tools in order to reduce time for its building in the main docker/Dockerfile
+This file is used for building an image with tesseract-ocr, libreoffice, secure pytorch and python tools in order to reduce time for its building in the main docker/Dockerfile

 ## Build the new baseimg image locally